Ragrawal2004/Self_Correcting_Rag_System/README.md

 ---

 ### **backend/** (The Brain)
-This is where the core AI logic resides.

 - **main.py:** Entry point for the FastAPI server; routes requests to the processing pipeline.
 - **graph.py:** Implements LangGraph workflows including retrieval, grading, hallucination checks, and correction loops.